Last Updated on 31/08/2020 by Adina

 A few facts about gelatin:

-One packet gelatin granules equals 6 sheet gelatin, but if I need more or less gelatin in a cake it is much easier to get the right amount with the sheets than with the granules.
+- One packet gelatin granules equal 6 sheets, but if I need more or less gelatin in a cake it is much easier to get the right amount with the sheets than with the granules.

-- One packet of sheet gelatin (here in Germany) weighs 20 g/ 0.7 oz and it contains 12 sheets of gelatin, enough for 1 liter/ 33.8 fl.oz/ 4 cups liquid.
+- One packet of sheet gelatin (in Germany) weighs 20 g/ 0.7 oz and it contains 12 sheets, enough for 1 liter/ 33.8 fl.oz/ 4 cups liquid.

-There are a few steps to follow when working with gelatin:
+Steps to follow when working with gelatin:

 Hydrate/bloom the gelatin:

 - Don’t dump the gelatin sheets in a bulk in the water or they will stick to each other and the middle ones will not get properly hydrated.
-I always place them in water one by one, the first in one direction, the second one like a cross over it and so on.
-And I prefer to turn them halfway through the soaking time, so that the ones on top will get at the bottom of the bowl.
+I always place them in water one by one, the first in one direction, the second one like a cross over it, and so on.
+I prefer to turn them halfway through the soaking time so that the ones on top will get at the bottom of the bowl.

 - Fill the required amount of cold water in a small pot (normally the one I would use for dissolving the gelatin once soaked) and sprinkle the gelatin on top.
-Once again, don’t just throw it in there or the middle parts will not hydrate properly, sprinkle the gelatin evenly on top of the water and stir gently to mix.
+Once again, don’t just throw it in there or the middle parts will not hydrate properly.
+Sprinkle the gelatin evenly on top of the water, and stir gently to mix.
 The gelatin granules need 10 minutes to bloom.

 Mixing the gelatin in warm mixtures:

 - The procedure is the same for both gelatin granules or gelatin sheets.

-Giving gelatin to cold mixtures:
+Adding gelatin to cold mixtures:

-Dissolving the gelatin will only take seconds, about 20 or 30.
+- It will only take seconds, about 20 or 30.

 - If you add more than one tablespoon from the beginning, the gelatin will get cold too quickly and it will clump.

 Adding whipped cream to the gelatin mixture:

 - Many recipes require whipped cream to be added to the mixture that is about to set.
 I always do that after mixing the main mixture with the gelatin, otherwise the whipped cream will lose its airiness.

 - However, this initial setting time differs from recipe to recipe and depends on the amount of liquid you have.
 Some mixtures only need 5 minutes to begin to set, while others need half an hour.
 Make sure to follow the recipe instructions and check the mixture in the fridge every 5 minutes or so.

 - It is important to add the whipped cream when the initial mixture has only begun to set.
 If you wait too long, the mixture will not be smooth anymore, it will have little clumps all over.

 Allow the gelatin to set: